 If you have one particularly valuable item for which you want individual coverage, consider a scheduled endorsement.
 This requires an appraisal and that the item is explicitly listed on the policy.
 This is a common practice for engagement or wedding rings.

 If your home were to be destroyed or unlivable because of a covered loss, your additional living expenses would provide coverage for you to live elsewhere — up to the limits listed in your policy.
-Usually, your policy will give you a set amount of money or duration they will compensate.
-Unlike Coverages A, B, and C, additional living expenses are usually not subject to a deductible.
+Usually, your policy will give you a set amount of money or duration they will compensate for.
+Unlike Coverages A, B, and C, additional living expenses — also known as loss of use — are usually not subject to a deductible.

 There are no state requirements for personal liability insurance.
 Typically, liability coverage is a fairly inexpensive part of homeowners insurance.
 High personal liability limits are recommended — greater than Coverage A level is a good place to start.
 A common measurement for personal liability coverage is it should be equal to or greater than your net income.
 If your personal liability limits are exhausted, you could be sued and be forced to forfeit your assets.

-If someone injures themselves on your property (and they do not live at the residence), this coverage can cover their medical care.
+If someone injures themselves on your property (and they do not live at the residence), med pay coverage can cover their medical care.

 While it can vary, the following medical expenses are typically covered: